– investigation of thermal processes in energy equipment components:

 Research of thermal processes in energy equipment components

 Advanced countries pay a lot of attention to the reduction of negative environmental impact caused by various energy objects.
-The reduction of pollution is an especially relevant issue in solid fuel combustion and one of the means to achieve it is the use of electrostatic precipitator.
+The reduction of pollution is an especially relevant issue in solid fuel combustion and one of the means to achieve it is the use of electrostatic filter (precipitator).
 It is an effective means for cleaning the emitted solid particles (especially small ones which are not captured by other filters (e.g.: cyclonic filters)).
-Electrostatic precipitators intended for deposition of solid particles and used in industrial and energy equipment are prevailing worldwide for reducing the environmental pollution down to minimum.
+Electrostatic filters intended for deposition of solid particles and used in industrial and energy equipment are prevailing worldwide for reducing the environmental pollution down to minimum.
 The filters are usually used in medium or high capacity power plants fired by coal or similar type of fuel.
 These filters are also relevant for specific industrial companies (concrete production, waste incineration power plants, etc.) which emit hazardous materials together with smoke during the production process.
 The novelty lies in the combustion of different types of biofuel since depending on the burnt material, the operation (efficiency) of filters changes due to the influence of different sizes and composition of particles emitted with smoke.
 An exhaustive analysis of these factors enables solving relevant issues related to upgrading technologies of the Lithuanian energy sector.

 Safety of spent nuclear fuel management

-After the decision to use dry storage facility for spent nuclear fuel (SNF) at Ignalina NPP in CASTOR and CONSTOR type casks, the Laboratory started performing studies related to the safety assessment of SNF management, storage and disposal in 1997.
+After the decision to use dry storage of spent nuclear fuel (SNF) at Ignalina NPP in CASTOR and CONSTOR type casks, the Laboratory started performing studies related to the safety assessment of SNF management, storage and disposal in 1997.
 The Laboratory carried out criticality assessments for the casks with SNF under normal operational and accident conditions, variation of radionuclides activity during the storage period, radiation doses on the cask surface and at the specific distance from it as well as temperatures of the cask.

 Implementing the research on SNF disposal in Lithuania, the Laboratory experts with the assistance of Swedish experts proposed the concepts of deep geological repository in clay and in crystalline rocks for SNF and long-lived intermediate level waste in Lithuania.
 The concepts on disposal are constantly defined more precisely and optimised taking into account international experience and physical, chemical, thermal and mechanical properties of a specific repository site.
 While analysing the possibilities of SNF disposal in Lithuania, the costs assessment of geological repository installation was carried out and generic repository safety assessment was initiated.

-In 2011, as a subcontractor to NUKEM Technologies GmbH (Germany), the Laboratory continued an extensive project Design and Installation of the Interim Storage Facility for RBMK Spent Nuclear Fuel Assemblies from Ignalina NPP Units 1 and 2(2005–2011).
+In 2012, as a partner of consortium GNS – NUKEM Technologies GmbH (Germany), the Laboratory continued an extensive project Design and Installation of the Interim Storage Facility for RBMK Spent Nuclear Fuel Assemblies from Ignalina NPP Units 1 and 2(2005–2011).
 This project comprises the analysis of all activities related with the design, construction, installation, commissioning, operation and decommissioning of the new SNF storage facility and the performance of all necessary works related to the SNF removal, packaging, sealing and transfer as well as operation of the appropriate equipment for implementation of chosen design concept.
 It is planned to store approximately 200 new type CONSTOR casks with intact and damaged SNF in the new storage facility.